SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Experiments

 \subsection{Ablation Studies}

 We analyze each design choice by removing global agent (w/o G), page agent (w/o P), element agent (w/o E), and subquery generation (w/o S).
-Figures~\ref{fig:ablation_gpt4o}/\ref{fig:ablation_internvl} summarize results across proprietary (GPT-4o) and open-source (InternVL3-8B) backbones.
+Figures~\ref{fig:ablation} summarize results across proprietary (GPT-4o) and open-source (InternVL3-8B) backbones.

 \paragraph{Page-level Reasoning is Critical} Removing the page agent causes the steepest degradation--GPT-4o drops –6.3 overall (–9.5 numeric) and InternVL3-8B –8.8 overall.
 The page agent integrates global themes $\mathcal{K}_g$ and sequential context $\mathcal{K}_p^{i-1}$ (Eq.~\ref{eq:page_agent}), enabling cross-slide coherence and multi-hop reasoning.
 Its absence breaks this structural bridge between global context and page details.
-Results for \method w/o E, w/o G, and w/o S are in Appendix~\ref{app:ablation}.